fltk-rs/fltk-webview/README.md

 ## Limitations
 - On windows, webview requires winrt headers, that means it's basically buildable with the MSVC toolchain.
 For Msys2/mingw, there are efforts to provide such headers, but nothing yet upstream.
 - On macos, unhandled objective-c exceptions can lead to application crashes.
-- On linux, I can't construct a GtkWindow from an FLTK window nor from an FLTK raw handle (XID).
-If you're able to do so, you're help is needed!
+- On linux, I can't construct a GtkWindow from an FLTK window nor from an FLTK raw handle (xid).
+If you're able to do so, your help is needed!

 ![alt_test](screenshots/ex.jpg)